GeneSourceCodeChain/GeneSourceCodeDAPPDemo/README.md

 2.eosfilestore (eosfilestore)

 an on-chain storage tool. the chunks of file are stored in random sequence to make sure the other users can't extract the file from EOS.

+3.Gene Melee (game)

+this is the executable controlling the game Gene Melee whose Beta version is going online soon.